Top Cat: Home media

-The DVDs have since been made available to buy in other retailers across the UK.
+The DVDs have since been made available for purchase from other retailers across the UK.

+Warner Archive released the complete series on Blu-ray on September 17, 2024.

 In other media

 Comic books

 The gang's adventures continued off-screen in comic books as Dell (which became Gold Key) published 31 issues from 1961 to 1970.
 Charlton Comics published 20 more issues from 1970 to 1973.
 In Mexico, Ediciones Latinoamericanas' "La Colección Primavera" featured Don Gato in 1968.

 In 2012, there was a crossover between Top Cat and Chilean comic book character Condorito.

 Top Cat had a backup story in Adam Strange/Future Quest Annual #1 in where he escapes from prison and meets Batman through a cosmic portal.
 Unlike the cartoon, Top Cat is from a world where cats are the dominant species.
 As a follow-up, Top Cat also appears in one issue of a crossover series between DC and Hanna-Barbera, titled Superman/Top Cat Special (October 2018).

 Books

 Little Golden Books and Durabooks have both produced hardcover children's books starring Top Cat.
 In the UK, World Distributors published annuals during the 1960s sourced from the Dell comics strips.
 BrownWatson later published a 1978 annual entitled The Great Grape Ape and Boss Cat.